MikeDombo/Stock_Backtester/README.md

 ## Limitations
 - This backtester does not currently support intraday data.
 This means that it only makes a trade (buy or sell) at the end of the day.
 - No support for splits.
 All data provided to the backtester should be relative to the first day or last day.
 Yahoo Finance data does do this automatically.

+## License
+This software is built in part using Booleano by Gustavo Narea licensed under GPL v3.
+[Booleano on launchpad](https://launchpad.net/booleano)
+All changes I made to Booleano are available in the Booleano subdirectory of this repository.
+Changes made to Booleano were to make it compatible with Python 3, add arithmetic, and add array variables.

+The rest of the code, all code not in the Booleano directory, was written by Michael Dombrowski and is licensed under GPL version 3.